-Every night I fall asleep reading the most disturbing stories I can find, I search out movies that make me scared to go to bed, and I've written books about anonymous tormentors, psychological warfare, dark secrets, disturbing rituals, twisted relationships, and even murrrrder.
+Every night I fall asleep reading the most disturbing stories I can find.
+I search out movies that make me scared to go to bed.
+I've written books about deadly secrets, disturbing cult rituals, twisted relationships, psychological domestic warfare, and even murrrrder.
 But the most agonizing, nail-biting, suspense-saturated drama I've experienced lately was the three hours last Friday night when I thought I wouldn't have a bounce house for the 40 six-year-olds arriving the next morning.

 Back up a few days so you can understand my frame of mind.
 It's Monday.
 I'm feeling pretty good.
-I've got a lot on my plate this week - responding to an agent request, day job obligations, keeping up with the house, and adjusting to a new routine as my husband starts a job that shifts kid drop-off/pickup responsibilities solely to me.
+I've got a lot on my plate this week--responding to an agent request, day job obligations, keeping up with the house, and adjusting to a new routine as my husband starts a job that shifts all kid drop-off/pickup responsibilities to me.
 Monday and Tuesday night we have to be at my son's new school for kindergarten orientation stuff.
 Wednesday is his first day of kindergarten.
 Friday is his sixth birthday and my parents arrive from out of state.
-Saturday morning is his birthday bash in our backyard, followed by a block party (all my parents out there know how delightful their kids are after a day of overstimulation and junk food).
-So yeah, lots going on but I'm organized and my parents are coming Friday and they are are always good for helping me kick some to-do list ass.
+Saturday morning is his birthday bash in our backyard, immediately followed by a block party (and all my parent friends out there know just how delightful their kids are after a day of overstimulation and junk food).
+So yeah, lots going on, but I'm organized and my parents are coming Friday and they're always good for helping me kick some to-do list ass.

 Tuesday hits and I realize I may not have enough time to do it all.
 More party RSVPs are flowing in and we're at 40 expected kids, my emotions about my eldest going off to kindergarten are bigger than expected, I'm falling behind on the author platform I'm supposed to be building, and I'm double booked in back-to-back meetings at my "real job."
-I already have Friday off thanks to my work's generous flex schedule, so I treat myself and tell my boss I'll be taking a mental health day Thursday to get some stuff done.
+I have Friday off thanks to my work's generous flex schedule, but even that's not going to be enough time to get it all done, so I tell my boss I'll be taking a mental health day Thursday to get some stuff done.
 An extra day should do the trick, I think.

 Then the dog gets diarrhea.
-And Amazon can't deliver all the extra party favors I'll need to ensure all our little guests get the same exact goodie bags - and you know how forgiving six-year-olds are about things like that.
+And Amazon can't deliver all the extra party favors I'll need to ensure all our little guests get the same exact goodie bags--snd you know how forgiving six-year-olds are about things like that.
 At least my husband has been very understanding, asking what he can do to help me out, I remind myself.
 I'll be okay.

 But wait, what's this?
 A text from hubby saying he's leaving work sick?